facebookresearch/ParlAI/example_parlai_internal/README.md

 ```

 Similarly, you can add private tasks under a tasks folder here and invoke them with `-t internal:taskname`.
-The parser will look for `parlai_internal.tasks.taskname.taskname..DefaultTeacher`.
+The parser will look for `parlai_internal.tasks.taskname.taskname.DefaultTeacher`.

 You can even create your own model zoo of pretrained models. `parlai_internal/zoo/.internal_zoo_path`
 needs to be modified to contain the path to the folder containing all of your models.
 Once